zulip/zulip/templates/zerver/integrations/git.md

     notification.

 1. Symlink `/usr/local/share/zulip/integrations/git/zulip_git_config.py`
-   to the `.git/hooks` directory of your git repository.
+   to the `.git/hooks` directory of your Git repository.

 1. Symlink `/usr/local/share/zulip/integrations/git/post-receive`
-   to the `.git/hooks` directory of your git repository.
+   to the `.git/hooks` directory of your Git repository.

 !!! tip ""